 Expert Advice.
 Honest Answers.
 Real Solutions.
 All the intel you need to feel great.

-You’re 60 away from free standard shipping!
+You're 70 away from your free tote and shipping!

 |Your bag is currently empty.||Continue Shopping|

 You’ve given up your blue screen time and gotten to bed at a reasonable hour.
 So why are you waking up in the middle of the night?
 Changes in sleep patterns happen throughout life and sleep often becomes less restful as you age.
 But finding yourself wide awake in the middle of the night is also a symptom of menopause, sometimes accompanied by night sweats.
 In addition to taking a natural supplement to curb hot flashes, you can set yourself up for a better night’s sleep by keeping the temperature on the cooler side, wearing breathable fabrics, and avoiding spicy foods or alcohol before bed.

 Finding the burn you get from spin class or Pilates session lingering a bit longer than it used to?
 While overexertion can cause muscle strain or fatigue, menopause may be the reason you’re not recovering as quickly.
 And it's down to hormones.
 Estrogen, progesterone, thyroid and adrenal, hormones are all involved in regulating cellular energy in the body which when compromised can lead to fatigue.
 Try short bursts of exercise to ensure you don’t overdo it, cut down on stimulants like coffee or alcohol, and choose a natural supplement such as Vitamin B (to supply energy) and magnesium to help muscles recover faster.